Anas786/SnoMedTagger/README.md

 SnoMedTagger : SNOMED CT Medical Tagger

-  * Developed by Saman Hina, Contact : saman.hina@gmail.com OR scsh@leeds.ac.uk
+  * Developed by Saman Hina, Contact : samhaque@neduet.edu.pk, saman.hina@gmail.com OR scsh@leeds.ac.uk
   * Coded by Hafiz Muhammad Anas, Contact : anas_abdani@hotmail.com
   * Copyright (c) 2012-2013, The University of Leeds.
   * This application is developed as part of GATE (see http://gate.ac.uk/), and is free for research purposes Saman Hina, 18-04-2012